 • Personal water bottle (with filter)

 • Sleeping bag (if your country’s accommodations require it)

 • Watch (watches will be used by instructors to maintain the class time by beginning and ending their classes according to schedule)

-• Materials for class instruction (scissors, glue, color markers, dry-erase markers, poster board, etc.)
+• Materials for class instruction (scissors, glue, color markers, dry-erase markers, chalk, index cards, etc.)

 Camp Participation Fee

 †Any pertinent travel documents’ preparation fees are personal responsibility.

 When purchasing airplane tickets, please keep this schedule in mind: